-- Saves users time and other valuable resources
+- Saves users time and other valuable resources.

-Ensure that your packaging focuses on the functionality that you do provide.
-If you’re using images on your website, and stock images, it pays to be careful about what you’re trying to project.
-Don’t use fancy images that don’t accurately portray your tool or brand.
+Ensure that your packaging focuses on the functionality you provide.
+If you’re using images on your website, be careful about what you project.
+There’s no point in using fancy images that don’t accurately portray your tool or brand.

-- Use a clear, honest product description and simple, precise imagery
+- Use a clear, honest product description and simple, precise imagery.

-- Avoid hiding behind a clever copy
+- Avoid hiding behind clever copy.

 4. Use intuitive hints when releasing updates